NEU-DSG/tapas-xq/docker/README.md

 The DBA interface gives you access to the BaseX logs, and information on the databases and users that BaseX knows about.
 You'll see two databases, `tapas-data` and `tapas-view-packages`, which were set up as part of the TAPAS-xq installation script.
 Besides the "admin" user, the installation script has also added a "tapas" user (pw: "tapas"), which can run XSLTs and write to both TAPAS databases.

+The TAPAS-xq API is available at <http://localhost:8080/tapas-xq>.
+It's a good idea to start by accessing the [API documentation](http://localhost:8080/tapas-xq/api) before preparing to test any requests with `curl` or some other tool.
+While it's possible to make requests with either the BaseX "admin" or "tapas" user credentials, I recommend using the "admin" account to monitor the database in the browser, and using the "tapas" account to simulate requests from the [TAPAS Rails](https://github.com/NEU-DSG/tapas_rails) service.

 To stop the Docker container, hit the <kbd>Control</kbd> and <kbd>c</kbd> keys while inside the Terminal window where the Docker container is running.

 To restart the "basex-tapas" Docker container, you can run this command: